 Preparing for an overseas assignment is never easy.
-And one must prepare to handle the stress of the new assignment: something known as culture shock
+For one must prepare to handle the stress of a new assignment, something known as culture shock

 What is Culture Shock?

-Have never been a strange situation which causes you a lot of anxiety?
+Have you ever been in a strange situation causing immense anxiety?
 And again most of us will say yes.

-Ever been a strain situation where you felt helpless and didn’t have the ability to cope?
+Ever been in a strange situation where you felt helpless and didn’t have the ability to cope?
 To this, most of us would say no.

 In essence, culture shock is extreme difficulty in adapting toa new environment.
 If one goes to a dictionary you find it is, “

 You feel you don’t have many options, insomnia is causing you to lose sleep, and you wonder whether you have the ability or not to succeed, you’d be experiencing symptoms related to culture shock

 Children of course, have this wonderful ability to adapt any new environment— they typically more quickly adapt to a strange culture.
 But many adults, have lost that sense of wonder and curiosity associated with a completely new environment.
 Instead, the older geneerations prefer the routine; and any major disruptions in the routine produces anxiety.